 An MSP Playbook for Best Practices in Disaster Recovery Planning and Testing

 Do you currently have a disaster recovery plan?
-Fifty-seven percent of MSPs responded that they had one, but it needs more work.
+50% of MSPs responded that they had one, but it needs more work.
 Take advantage of Axcient’s playbook to ensure business continuity for your clients, no matter what.

 Robust disaster recovery (DR) includes much more than recovering data.
 In today’s heightened cybersecurity landscape, DR involves various components, including state and industry regulations, communication with affected individuals and the public, legal consequences, and insurance carrier access and future coverage.
 Unfortunately, clients are not always aware of the wide-reaching consequences of today’s all too common data breaches.